patricksurry/c65/README.md

 - status (0): check blkio status returning 0x0 if enabled, 0xff otherwise
 - read (1): read the 1024 byte block @ blknum to bufptr
 - write (2): write the 1024 byte block @ blknum from bufptr
-- exit ($ff): exit from the simulator, dumping profiling data
+- exit ($ff): shutdown the simulator and dump profiling data

 Note that an external blockfile must be specified with the `-b ...` option to enable block IO.
 The file is simply a binary file with block k